5 Ways Coronavirus Pandemic Will Reshape Our Lives

-These prognoses are currently just getting started, and it is apparent that the disruptions caused by the Covid-19 pandemic are only newly initiated.
+These prognoses are currently just getting started, and it is clear that the disruptions caused by the Covid-19 pandemic are only newly initiated.

 Before this pandemic, our societies were troubled by the increasing wealth gap, psychological ill-being, and staring down a technological abyss.
 In the post-Covid-19 era and beyond, repercussions shifts accelerated by the pandemic will spill through our foundations and individual practices.